reichlab/decisions/project-posters/hub-dashboard.md

 A successful outcome is a deployable website that can:

  - display an up-to-date predtimechart visualization with data from a specified hub
- - dispaly an evaluation report of model outcomes from the same specified hub
+ - display an evaluation report of model outcomes from the same specified hub
  - include custom markdown pages to describe the purpose of the hub
  - be customizable wrt to theme
  - automatically be built when a modeling round closes